To promote Oracy skills this year, look out for our two interschool competitions: Look Who's Talking and Picture This

 Develop and use specific vocabulary in different contexts

-Choose and prepare poems or stories for performance, identify appropriate expression, tone, volume and use of voices and other sounds.
+Choose and prepare poems or stories for performance, identify appropriate expression, tone, volume and use of voices and other sounds. | Respond appropriately on the contributions of others in light of alternative viewpoints.

 Tell stories effectively and convey detailed information coherently for listeners.